and-e-h/filebrowser-1.x-4.0-rc2/README.md

 ---------------------

 The FileBrowser module displays contents of a given directory as a node on your Backdrop site.
-It is a direct port of the Drupal 7.x-4.0-rc2 module.
-Multiple file uploads are supported if the Plupload module is installed on your Backdrop site.
+It is a direct port of the Drupal 7.x-3.x module.

 CONTENTS OF THIS FILE
 ---------------------